Keyboard shortcuts

 typedef struct GccgoDefer {

-struct GccgoDefer *link; // Next entry in defer stack
+struct GccgoDefer *link; // Next deferred call in the goroutine's chain

 uintptr_t pfn; // Function pointer to call

-uintptr_t retaddr; // Return address for recover matching
+uintptr_t retaddr; // Return address used for recover matching

 typedef struct __go_type_descriptor {